 Trying all the different fall coffees and teas is always a good time, especially a good pumpkin spice latte.
-Routt County hosts a variety of good coffee shops that you can try out.
+Routt County hosts a variety of amazing local Steamboat coffee shops that you can try out.
 Each of them is also a good place to sit and get some work done or talk to friends!

 Fall in Love with Fall in Steamboat

 Fall is a local's time to shine in Steamboat.
 Be aware it's easy to fall in love with Steamboat Springs.
 One trip might be all it takes, but I can think of worse things that could happen to you.

 So come visit us and introduce yourself!
 Who knows, soon you might be a local too.
 There is no better time than Autumn to enjoy this wonderful place we call home.